 Which Arhaus sofa felt best for long movie nights?

-For full recline, Coburn Motion was the easiest to sink into for multiple episodes.
-If you want a non-motion option, Kipton and Dune were the most comfortable for long stretches without constantly resetting your posture.
+For full recline, Coburn Motion was the easiest to settle into for multiple episodes.
+If you want a non-motion option, Kipton was the easiest to live on for long stretches, while Remington felt a little more structured if you still wanted support.

 How do I avoid feeling like I’m sliding forward on a softer sofa?